A Simple and Computationally Trivial Estimator for Grouped Fixed Effects Models: Introduction

-While I focus on a simple linear model with a homogeneous slope to best convey the core proof ideas, the versatility of the new approach is illustrated by several extensions with a growing number of groups or covariates, heterogeneous slope coefficients (in time or units), or multiplicative network models (e.g., gravity trade equations) discussed in Appendix~\ref{sec:extensions}.
-This paper does not address the question of conducting inference on groups. \cite{DZEMSKIOKUI2021_CS} provide pointwise valid inference methods given a preliminary estimator $\widehat\beta$ is available.
-To this end, one can use the estimator proposed in the present paper.
+While the main text focuses on a simple linear model with a homogeneous slope to convey the core proof ideas, the versatility of the new approach is illustrated through several extensions with a growing number of groups, heterogeneous slope coefficients (in time or across units), and multiplicative network models (e.g., gravity trade equations), all discussed in Appendix Section~\ref{sec:extensions}.
+This paper does not address inference on group memberships. \cite{Dzemski2024} develop pointwise valid inference methods in a model with group-specific slopes, but ruling out time-varying group-specific effects, provided a preliminary estimator of the slopes is available.
+If this approach could be adapted to accommodate a homogeneous slope and time-varying effects, the estimator proposed in the present paper could plausibly be used.

-I investigate the finite-sample performance of the new estimator across different Monte Carlo experiments calibrated to the empirical application.
-I compare the new estimator to (possibly misspecified) GFE estimators with several prespecified numbers of groups and the nuclear norm regularized (NN-reg) estimator.
-In a pure setting without covariates, the new method asymptotically outperforms all GFE estimators and achieves homogeneous clustering performance in terms of Precision, Recall, and Rand Index defined later.
-In a full setting with a scalar covariate, the new estimator significantly improves upon NN-reg in terms of bias and root mean square error.
-For $T\geq20$, it achieves similar performance as the infeasible pooled OLS regression, and confidence intervals based on an estimator of the asymptotic variance attain their pre-specified $95\%$ level.
+The finite-sample performance of the new estimator is compared to that of state-of-the-art alternatives across various Monte Carlo experiments calibrated to the empirical application: potentially misspecified GFE, spectral, and post-spectral estimators with different pre-specified group numbers as proposed in \cite{BM2015} and \cite{ChetverikovManresa2021}, nuclear-norm regularized (NNR) and nuclear-norm (NN) estimators from \cite{moon2019nuclear}, and the interactive fixed effects (IFE) estimator studied in \cite{Bai2009}, initialized with either the NNR estimator or random draws.
+Without covariates, the new method outperforms all estimators except the well-specified GFE, closely matching its performance for moderate values of \(T\).
+It achieves remarkably homogeneous clustering in terms of Precision, Recall, and Rand Index, which are defined later.
+With a scalar covariate, the new estimator significantly improves bias, root mean square error, and coverage compared to all alternatives, except the well-specified GFE, GFE with a well-specified BIC criterion (\(G_{\max} \geq G\)), and the well-specified IFE in terms of bias.
+For \(T \geq 20\), its performance approaches that of the infeasible pooled OLS regression, with confidence intervals based on a consistent asymptotic variance estimator aligning closely with the nominal 95\% level.